 E.1 Why did we conduct a sediment augmentation management experiment?

 Extension Science Plan Big Question 3 asks if sediment augmentation is necessary to create and/or maintain suitable whooping crane habitat in the future.
 More specifically, clearwater hydropower return flows entering the south channel of the Platte between Lexington and Overton (the J2 Return Channel) have resulted in incision and narrowing in that reach.
-We hypothesized that annual sand augmentation of 60,000 to 80,000 tons may be necessary to supply sediment in sufficient quantities to stabilize channel incision and prevent it from progressing downstream past the Overton Bridge and negatively impacting whooping crane habitat suitability.
+We hypothesized that annual sand augmentation of 60,000 to 80,000 tons (40,000 to 53,000 yd3) may be necessary to supply sediment in sufficient quantities to stabilize channel incision and prevent it from progressing downstream past the Overton Bridge and negatively impacting whooping crane habitat suitability.
 Alternative hypotheses include the need for more or less sediment and/or alternate augmentation locations, as well as the hypothesis that incision is progressing slowly enough that it does not pose a threat to downstream habitat.

-To answer this question, the Program initiated a full-scale sediment augmentation management experiment in 2017 that involves mechanically augmenting 40,000–60,000 CY (60,000–80,000 T) of sand into the channel immediately downstream of the J2 Return each year.
+To answer this question, the Program initiated a full-scale sediment augmentation management experiment in 2017 that involves mechanically augmenting 40,000–60,000 yd3 of sand into the channel immediately downstream of the J2 Return each year.
 A combination of transect surveys and LiDAR data has been analyzed to evaluate channel response to the increase in sediment supply.
 Preliminary findings, along with a map of the augmentation evaluation reach and features, follow.